What's Going On With Tesla Stock Today? - Benzinga

-Tesla Inc TSLA shares are trading lower Tuesday following bearish analyst coverage from JPMorgan.
+Tesla shares have also been volatile amid CEO Elon Musk's ongoing discussions to acquire Twitter Inc TWTR.
+Musk on Friday filed to terminate his proposed deal with the social media company.
+However, Twitter has said it will pursue legal action to enforce the agreement.

+See Also: Tesla Model 3 Sets New Record In 1,000 KM Challenge: Here's Why It's Important

-JPMorgan analyst Ryan Brinkman maintained Tesla with an Underweight rating and lowered the price target from $395 to $385, citing weaker-than-expected deliveries.
+The stock may also be seeing selling pressure after Wells Fargo analyst Colin Langan maintained Tesla with an Equal-Weight rating and lowered the price target to $820 from $900.

-The JPMorgan analyst lowered earnings estimates after Tesla reported quarterly deliveries of 254,695 vehicles over the weekend, which was down from the previous quarter.
-However, the EV company noted that production accelerated in June, marking its highest production month in history.

-Tesla shares may also be trading lower following reports the company will temporarily halt production in Gigafactory Berlin for upgrades.
-Tesla reportedly aims to improve speed and quality in its manufacturing process.

 Photo: courtesy of Tesla.